 Current status

-The draft Strategy aims to increase the overall tree cover in our urban areas to 30 per cent by 2040, while developing partnerships with landowners and businesses to green the public realm, and reduce the heat bank effect.
+The adopted strategy aims to increase the overall tree cover in urban areas of the LGA to 30 per cent by 2040, while developing partnerships with landowners and businesses to:

 A target setting framework has been developed to help us consider where we are, where we want to be and how we will get there.